-- 1.2.2.2 The UIWL and LIWL are as defined in 1.1.3. - 1.2.2.3 Fig. 1.2.2.1 notwithstanding, at no time shall the boundary between the bow and bow intermediate regions be forward of the intersection point of the line of the stem and the ship baseline.
+1.2.2.2 The UIWL and LIWL are as defined in 1.1.3.

+1.2.2.3 Fig. 1.2.2.1 notwithstanding, at no time shall the boundary between the bow and bow intermediate regions be forward of the intersection point of the line of the stem and the ship baseline.
-Hull area extents

-- 1.2.2.4 Fig. 1.2.2.1 notwithstanding, the aft boundary of the bow region need not be more than 0.45L aft of the forward perpendicular (FP). - 1.2.2.5 The boundary between the bottom and lower regions shall be taken at the point where the shell is inclined 7° from horizontal. - 1.2.2.6 If a ship is intended to operate astern in ice regions, the aft section of the ship shall be designed using the bow and bow intermediate hull ice belt requirements. - 1.2.2.7 If the ship is assigned the ice class mark Icebreaker, the forward boundary of the stern region shall be at least 0.04L forward of the section where the parallel ship side at the UIWL ends.
+1.2.2.4 Fig. 1.2.2.1 notwithstanding, the aft boundary of the bow region need not be more than $0.45L{UI}$ aft of the fore side of the stem at the intersection with the UIWL.

+1.2.2.5 The boundary between the bottom and lower regions shall be taken at the point where the shell is inclined 7° from horizontal.

+1.2.2.6 If a ship is intended to operate astern in ice regions, the aft section of the ship shall be designed using the bow and bow intermediate hull ice belt requirements.

+1.2.2.7 If the ship is assigned the ice class mark Icebreaker, the forward boundary of the stern region shall be at least $0,04L{UI}$ forward of the section where the parallel ship side at the UIWL ends.